JKGzenna/poc-terraform-aws-privatelink-s3/README.md

 - [AWS PrivateLink supports Amazon S3!
 What makes you happy?](https://hayao-k.dev/aws-privatelink-supports-amazon-s3-what-makes-you-happy)
 - [Implement AWS PrivateLink between AWS Storage Gateway and an Amazon S3 endpoint](https://noise.getoto.net/2021/10/05/connect-amazon-s3-file-gateway-using-aws-privatelink-for-amazon-s3/)

+## Diagrams for Connection with Corporate DataCenters throught Direct Connect and for other uses as Peering between differents VPCs or Regions

 - # Access from On-Premises Datacenters
 ![Infrastructure](./pics/Access-from-On-Premises.jpeg "Access from on-premises")